GarryLed/IoT-team-collaboration-project/README.md

 ## List of Project Requirements  [outline at least 6 requirements]

-1. Notify the user via text message that they forgot to turn their stove/hob off
+1. System will notify the user via text message if  a stove/hob has been on for an extended period of time
-2. Warn children/animals if they approach a hot stove top
+2. System will have lcd screen and buzzer that warns children/elderly/animals if they approach a hot stove top
-3. Turn off stove if it is on for a certain amount of time
+3. System will turn off stove if it is on for a certain amount of time (time can be entered by the user)
-4. Detects carbon monoxide
+4. System can detects carbon monoxide, which will set the led light, lcd warning message, and buzzer off
 5. Add more here
 6. Add more here

 Above list may also be modified as it is just there to give us a start.